saoirse-defi/milestone2-vanilla/README.md

 At the start screen, a slider is provided to the user to allow for some further customisation.
 The difficulty variable is linked to the enemy speed.
 The user has the ability to choose from 5 different difficulty levels.
 In order to prevent users selecting the lowest difficulty in order to get a high score, points generated from each game event are directly corelated to the difficulty variable.

-### Project Goals

-My main goal for this Code Institute milstone project was to authenically emmulate a game from my childhood (Geometery Wars 2: Pacifism) within the browser while maintaining the game's original gameplay.
-Another goal of mine was to successfully capture the gameplay feeling from the original.

-### User stories

-1. As a user of this web application I want:

-    - A statifying gameloop that keeps me coming back in order beat my highscore.
-    - Sound effects to let me know when important game events take place.
-    - Sound design that doesn't get boring to listen to over time.
-    - Consistent Framerate.
-    - The ability to change the difficulty if needed.

-2. As a games platform looking to add this application to their library I would want:

-    - A great gameloop that will keep our users hooked.
-    - Sound design that doesn't get boring/annoying to the user over time.
-    - Sprite designs that capture the user's imagination and generate an emotional response.

-3. As a parent of a child user I would like:

-    - A game free from gratuitous violence & profanity.
-    - Sprites whose design do not make the child scared.

 ### Design Choices

 #### Physics Engine Choices

-Originally I had chosen to create this application using the PixiJS library but after seeking advice from my mentor, he stated that using vanilla Javascript would be a better as a learning excercise.
+Originally I had chosen to create this application using the PixiJS library but after seeking advice from my mentor, he stated that using vanilla JavaScript would be a better as a learning exercise.
 Looking back on this decision, I believe it was a great choice.
-It has allowed me to better study the intricacies of the Javascript call stack & the HTML5 Canvas.
+It has allowed me to better study the intricacies of the JavaScript call stack & the HTML5 Canvas.

-#### Hitbox (Hitmarker) Detection
+#### Hit box (Hit marker) Detection

 ####

 #### User Input Choices

-Due to the nature of Javascript's event listening system, a choice between 2 player input methods had to be made.
+Due to the nature of JavaScript's event listening system, a choice between 2 player input methods had to be made.
 I had to decide between either the traditional WASD directional input or using the mouse click to move to position.
 After testing both methods, 'point and click' was chosen due to increased accuracy and ease of use.

 #### Start Menu Design